chtang-hmc/2026-NVIDIA/team-submissions/PRD-template.md

 ---

-## 1. Team Roles & Responsibilities
+## 1. Team Roles & Responsibilities [You can DM the judges this information instead of including it in the repository]

 | Role | Name | GitHub Handle | Discord Handle
 | :--- | :--- | :--- | :--- |